daenvil/MCDatapacks/pages/vegancraft/main.md

 - **Blazing Powder**: an alternative to blaze powder.
 Crafted using a magma block and 4 glowstone dust.
 - **Blazing Rod**: an alternative to blaze rods.
 Crafted using a lightning rod and 2 blazing powder.
-- **Breezy Rod**: an alternative to breeze rods.
-Crafted using a blaze rod and dragon's breath.
 - **Gunpowder** is craftable from any coal + redstone + glowstone dust.
 - **Poisonous Sprout**: an alternative to spider eyes.
 Crafted from poisonous potatoes.
 - **Fermented Sprout**: an alternative to fermented spider eyes.
 Crafted in the same way but from poisonous sprouts.